TwoTau/DiscordSpartaBot/README.md

 ![Screenshot of !purge 30](https://user-images.githubusercontent.com/14433542/31846961-eb1d036a-b5c7-11e7-98db-cbac1a0617f1.png)

 ### log `<optional name of person>`
-Returns the history of the person's sign-ins and outs.This depends on the sign-in database being used (AKA `config.firebase_db_url`).
+Returns the history of the person's sign-ins and outs.
+This depends on the sign-in database being used (AKA `config.firebase_db_url`).

 - _If argument is specified_
     - _If the author is an admin_